mixelpixel/Computer-Architecture-Two/essay.md

 1. The minimum seek time for an HDD is 9msec, and the maximum seek time is 90msec.
 The block size of this HDD is 4KB.
 How long on average does it take to read 100MB of data?

-- QUESTION: what is the relationship between seek time and read time?
+QUESTION: what is the relationship between seek time and read time?

+Calculations in bits:

 > average seek time = (9 + 90) / 2 => 49.5 milliseconds